Chapter 19.122 RCW

 IntentFindingsConflict with federal requirementsShort titleEffective date2000 c 191: See RCW 81.88.005 and 81.88.900 through 81.88.902.

-(2) The commission, in consultation with the Washington utilities coordinating council, must establish minimum standards and best management practices for one-number locator services.
+(2) The commission, in consultation with the entity administering the one-number locator service, must establish minimum standards and best management practices for one-number locator services.

 (3) One-number locator services must be operated by nongovernmental agencies.